GioLop/todo-list-api/README.md

 # Todo List

-This is a simple Todo List Web App built with TypeScript, providing user registration, login, and authorization functionality.
-It has two main parts the API and the UI.
+This is a simple Fullstack Todo List Web App built with TypeScript, providing user registration, login, and authorization functionality.

 ## Poject URL
 roadmap(https://roadmap.sh/projects/todo-list-api)

-## API Features
+## Features

 - **User Authentication**: Register, login, and manage sessions securely.
 - **Task Management**: Create, update, and delete tasks associated with a user.
 - **Authorization**: Protect routes so that only authenticated users can manage their tasks.

-## API Tech Stack
+## Tech Stack

 - **Backend**: Node.js, Express.js, TypeScript
 - **Database**: PostgreSQL (running in Docker)